Purpose of Research

 Follow-Up Meetings

-Participation in this program extends beyond the two-day workshop.
+Participation in this study extends beyond the two-day workshop.
 In the academic year following the workshop, we will conduct six follow-up meetings to support faculty as they integrate accessibility into their courses.

 Meetings 1, 2, 4, and 5 will reinforce knowledge from the workshop — for example, hosting a tech professional to share how they apply accessibility on the job, or offering a tutorial on accessibility testing tools.
 These meetings also give participants a chance to share challenges they encounter and receive feedback as they review lesson plans, prepare assessment tools, and explore new approaches to teaching accessibility.